urosolia/urosolia.github.io/01_publication.markdown

 ## Conference Publications
 ___

+**Speed-Aware Network Design: A Parametric Optimization Approach**
+*U. Rosolia, M. Bataillou Almagro, G. Iosifidis, M. Gross, and G. Paschos*
+25th Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS), 2025.

+**Mixed Observable RRT: Multi-Agent Mission-Planning in Partially Observable Environments**
+*K. Johansson, U. Rosolia, W. Ubellacker, A. Singletary, and A. D. Ames*
+IEEE International Conference on Robotics and Automation (ICRA), 2023

+**Multi-Rate Planning and Control of Uncertain Nonlinear Systems: Model Predictive Control and Control Lyapunov Functions**
+*N. Csomay-Shanklin, A. J. Taylor, U. Rosolia, and A. D. Ames*
+IEEE Conference on Decision and Control (CDC), 2022

 **Time-Optimal Navigation in Uncertain Environments with High-Level Specifications** *U. Rosolia, M. Ahmadi, R. M. Murray, and A. D. Ames* IEEE 60th Conference on Decision and Control (CDC), 2021.